kcaliban/EncryptedPad/README.md

 ```bash
 ./encrn -d creativetitle_2
 ```
-This will open an editor you can use to view and edit your file.
-Press **F5** to save and quit.
+This will open an editor you can use to view and edit your file after entering the correct password. *If a wrong password is entered, gibberish will be displayed.* Press **F5** to save and quit.

 ## ToDos
 * The editor could be a bit more civilized